 The goals of operational and financial audits differ significantly.
 Operational audits seek to enhance organizational efficiency and effectiveness.
 They challenge established practices, uncover hidden inefficiencies, and recommend process improvements.
 The end result is often a roadmap for optimizing operations and aligning them more closely with strategic objectives.

-Financial audits, however, aim to provide assurance to stakeholders about the accuracy of financial reporting.
+Financial audits, however, aim to reassure stakeholders about the accuracy of financial reporting.
 They play a crucial role in maintaining investor confidence and meeting regulatory requirements.
 The primary outcome is an audit report that expresses an opinion on the fairness of the financial statements.

 Scope and methodology differences